 Below is a projected schedule of the readings and assignments for the course.
 We may fall behind schedule from time to time and if we do I’ll make an effort to get us back on track.
 I encourage you to keep up with the reading even if we are behind schedule and to read ahead if your workload permits.

-Wednesday, March 30.
-Setting up the course blog; All about the course wiki; Basic HTML: The Nuts and Bolts of the Web; Creating Web Pages with Kompozer.
-Set up Home Pages (meet in Carnegie computer lab).
+Thursday, March 28.
+Setting up the course blog; Basic HTML: The Nuts and Bolts of the Web; Creating Web Pages with Kompozer.
+Set up Home Pages (meet in computer lab to be determined).

 GCFLearnFree Blog Basics (especially 1 “Introduction to Blogs,” 3 “Developing your blog” and 4 “Choosing a blog service”)

 Sitewizard’s How to Design and Publish Your Website with Kompozer.